 Campaign Automations allow you to set up dynamic paths for a contact or lead to follow based on actions taken by that contact or lead.
-For example, if the contact fills out a form you can send them an email then wait to see if they click on Link A or Link B. If they click on Link A send them Email A, but if they click on Link B send them Email B.
+For example, if the contact fills out a form you can send them an email then wait to see if they click on a link.

 Create a New Campaign Automation

 This window will open where you will need to fill in a few fields.

 Name [Required]: This is the name of the record as you will see it in CRM.